pongasoft/vst-sam-spl-64/README.md

 * Edit the sample (Trim, Cut, Crop, Normalize (0dB, -3dB, -6dB), Resample)
 * Continuous smooth zoom all the way to the sample level
 * Show zero crossing
-* Load a sample from the file system or directly sample an input
+* Load a sample from the file system or directly sample an input (built-in sampler)
 * Export the sample as a file (wav / aiff supported)

 Release Notes